abdullah-900/movieapp/README.md

 Explore top rated, upcoming, and popular movies by clicking on the corresponding buttons in the navigation bar.

 ## Single Page Application
 The entire app is built as a single page application (SPA) to improve the user experience by reducing the need to navigate to multiple pages.
+Navigation buttons have also been added at the bottom of the app to allow users to easily navigate between different pages

 ### Local Storage